TensLoRA: Tensor Alternatives for Low-Rank Adaptation: Experiments

 Under the isorank condition, no single technique surpasses the LoRA baseline.
 The compression may be too extreme, as four methods out of seven use less than 10\% of LoRA's parameters.
 A more in-depth ablation study would be needed to bridge the performance gap between the isorank and isoparameters conditions.
 It is noteworthy, though, that performance does not precisely follow the number of parameters, suggesting that some conditions are more promising.

 In particular, the \textbf{Att} method proves to be the least effective, almost always yielding the worst results in our isoparameters tests.
 In isorank tests, the \textbf{QKV} method outperforms \textbf{Att} on both EuroSAT and MRPC datasets despite having fewer parameters.
 A similar trend is observed where \textbf{QKV\_Depth} outperforms \textbf{Att\_Depth}.
-These findings suggest that the QKV and depth dimensions are the most critical to group in tensors, likely due to higher redundancy.
+These findings suggest that the QKV and depth dimensions are the most critical to group in tensors.
+This is likely due to higher redundancy, hence indicating that projections and layers share similar adaptation subspaces, whereas attention heads maintain specialized roles that degrade when forced into a shared representation.

 In addition, LoRTA~\cite{hounie2024lorta} outperforms our methods, suggesting that some of their parametrization is beneficial (in particular, adapters on the output projection).